Identity is Bounded

 Critics: vague and arbitrary.
 Supporters: precision is impossible and the effort to define matters.

-"Transcended individuals are morally considerable but different in kind from humans."
+"Transcended individuals are morally considerable but different in kind from humans.
+Relationships with them may be meaningful but are not equivalent to human relationships."

-Seven former Society members have joined the Substrate Purifiers in three years.
-The Board worries their own arguments, taken seriously, lead to violent conclusions.
-If transcendence is extinction, isn't stopping it by any means justified?
-They don't have an answer.
+Seven former members have joined the Substrate Purifiers in three years.
+The Board treats this as individual failure.
+Privately, they worry their own arguments, taken seriously, lead to violent conclusions.